NikhilKashyap22/Centralised-Authentication-System/README.md

 ![JWT](https://img.shields.io/badge/JWT-000000?style=for-the-badge&logo=json-web-tokens&logoColor=white)

 ## Overview
 This Authentication Service is a Spring Boot application that provides token generation and validation using JWT (JSON Web Token).
-It does not include user authentication logic, filters, or security configuration.
+It does not include filters or security configuration.
 These must be implemented by the users of this project.

 ## Features
 - Generates JWT tokens for authentication